-Cancer of the uterus (endometrial cancer) starts in the lining of the endometrium and may then spread to the fallopian tubes, ovaries and the lymphatic system.
-The symptoms may include bleeding between periods or spotting if you have already gone through the menopause.
-There may also be a pink to brown and intermittent period-like pains.
-It is the fifth most common cancer amongst women 1 and it occurs mainly in women between the aged of 50 and 60 who have not had children.
-Unfortunately there are no early detection tests for this type of cancer, however as the cancer grows very slowly, it is essential that any symptoms are reported as early as possible.
+Cancer of the uterus (endometrial cancer) starts in the lining of the endometrium and may then spread to the fallopian tubes, ovaries, and the lymphatic system.
+The symptoms may include bleeding between periods or spotting if you have already gone through menopause.
+There may also be pink to brown and intermittent period-like pains.
+It is the fifth most common cancer amongst women 1 and it occurs mainly in women between the ages of 50 and 60 who have not had children.
+Unfortunately, there are no early detection tests for this type of cancer, however as cancer grows very slowly, it is essential that any symptoms are reported as early as possible.

 Cancer of the fallopian tubes is very rare It accounts for around 0.1 to 0.5% of all gynaecological cancers.
-Patients may have a watery vaginal discharge, pelvic pain, vaginal bleeding and a small lump.
-The cancer grows very slowly and as bleeding occurs quite early on it is usually easy to detect and remove before it spreads to the lymph nodes and ovaries.
+Patients may have a watery vaginal discharge, pelvic pain, vaginal bleeding, and a small lump.
+Cancer grows very slowly and as bleeding occurs quite early on it is usually easy to detect and remove before it spreads to the lymph nodes and ovaries.

 Vaginal Cancer is extremely rare.
 The vagina connects the cervix with the vulva (the folds of skin around the opening to the vagina).
 There are two types of cancer of the vagina: squamous cell cancer (squamous carcinoma) and adenocarcinoma.
 Squamous carcinoma is usually found in women between the ages of 60 and 80.
 Adenocarcinoma is more often found in women between the ages of 12 and 30.

 Cancer of the Vulva occurs in the outer part of a woman’s vagina.
 Most women with cancer of the vulva are over age 50.
 However, it is becoming more common in women under age 40.
-Women who have constant itching and changes in the color and the way the vulva looks are at a high risk to get cancer of the vulva.
-A doctor should be seen if there is bleeding or discharge not related to menstruation (periods), severe burning/itching or pain in the vulva, or if the skin of the vulva looks white and feels rough.
+Women who have constant itching and changes in the colour and the way the vulva looks are at a high risk of getting cancer of the vulva.
+A doctor should be seen if there is bleeding or discharge not related to menstruation (periods), severe burning/itching, or pain in the vulva, or if the skin of the vulva looks white and feels rough.

 • unusual growths or sores around the vagina